Polynomial invariants of pseudo-Anosov maps: Introduction

 In \cite{BH} Bestvina and Handel gave an algorithmic proof of Thurston's classification theorem for mapping classes.
 Their proof shows that, if $[F]$ is a pA map of $S$, then one may construct, algorithmically, a graph $G$, homotopic to $S$ when $S$ is punctured, and an induced map $f:G \to G,$ that we call a {\it train track map}.
 For every $r \geq 1$ the restriction of $f^r$ to the interior of every edge is an immersion.
 It takes a vertex of $G$ to a vertex, and takes an edge to an edge-path which has no backtracking.
 Let $e_1, \dots, e_n$ be the unoriented edges of $G$.
 Knowing $G$ and $f:G\to G$, they construct a somewhat special measured train track $\tau$, and we will always assume that our $\tau$ comes from their construction.
 The {\em transition matrix} $T$ is an $n \times n$ matrix whose entry $T_{i,j}$ is the number of times the edge path $f(e_j)$ passes over $e_i$ in either direction, so that all entries of $T$ are non-negative integers.
 If $[F]$ is pA, then $T$ is irreducible and it has a dominant real eigenvalue $\lambda$, the {\em Perron-Frobenius eigenvalue} \cite{gantmacher2}.
 The eigenvalue $\lambda$ is the dilatation of $[F]$.
 The left (resp.\ right) eigenvectors of $T$ determine tangential (resp.\ transversal) measures on $\tau$, and eventually determine $\mu_s$ (resp. $\mu_u$).

 In this paper we study the structure of the characteristic polynomial $\det(xI-T)$ of the transition matrix $T$.
-Let $V(G)$ be the vector space of real weights on the edges of the Bestvina-Handel graph $G$.
-Let $f_*:V(G) \to V(G)$ be the map induced from the train track map $f:G \to G$.
-We denote $\chi(f_*)=\det(xI-T)$.
-It is well-known that $\chi(f_*)$ depends on the choice of $f:G\to G$.
+Our work depends crucially on the Bestvina-Handel algorithm, however we look for the structure needed to find a measured train track in $T$, and not in the matrix $T'=